sandbender/kragle_docs/API_Reference/Authentication.md

 ```

 ... where `domain` is the hostname (domain name) of the url for which your Kragle Stacks require access.

-### POST /authenticate

-_(This endpoing does **not** require authentication)_

-Authenticate against the Kragle api.
-A successful response will be: `{'code': 0, 'user_id': <your user id>}` and will have a 200 HTTP response code as usual.

-**Required parameters**:
-  - `password` - string - Your password.
-  - `email` - string - The email address associated with your account.
-    - Either email OR username are required, not both.
-If both are provided, username is used/takes precedence.
-  - `username` - string - Your Kragle username (or Twitter screen name if your account was created via "Sign in with Twitter", etc)

 ##### [Next Topic: Blocks](./Blocks.md)